UzairMushtaq-Hoo/mosquitto/README.md

 ```

 ### Install node js and Node Package Manager
-***Installing the corect version of node may have hassle and requires some extra efforts sometiimes.
+***Installing the correct version of node may have hassle and requires some extra efforts sometimes.
 So, firstly, Install node using the following command:***
 ```
 sudo apt-get -y  install nodejs
 ```